Want To Get To Know Your Students? Ask The Right Questions.

-by Dawn Casey-Rowe, Teacher/Marketer/Spin Doctor Extraordinaire
+contributed by Dawn Casey-Rowe, Teacher

 It’s back to school time!

 Whether you’ve been teaching for two minutes or twenty years, this is a critical time of year.
 You meet your students.
 They stare you down.
-Not averages stares–the types of stares kids go home and practice after watching too many cartoons where the eyes really can hypnotize adults or defeat them with laser beams shooting from the retinas.
+Not averages stare–the types of stares kids go home and practice after watching too many cartoons where the eyes really can hypnotize adults or defeat them with laser beams shooting from the retinas.
 Sometimes, I think I see a rotten tomato fly through the air.

 When kids enter my classroom, they’re thinking, “Is this woman going to bore me to death?
 Can I put up with her?”
 I hope the answer is a resounding “Yes, you will have fun.”
 Here’s the thing, though.
-If you’re a teacher in a normal, run of the mill American public school, you’ve probably been handed a curriculum or a set of things to teach in a set way packaged just so.
+If you’re a teacher in a normal, run-of-the-mill American public school, you’ve probably been handed a curriculum or a set of things to teach in a set way packaged just so.

 You wonder how you can make a fun–and meaningful–year out of… this.
 You’re reflecting, thinking about the big questions relating to your classroom this year.
 “What do they need to learn, will they succeed, will they pass the test?”
-You may even be thinking, “Will I be teach well enough to be respected, get results, and keep my job?”
+You may even be thinking, “Will I teach well enough to be respected, get results, and keep my job?”

 You are asking the wrong questions.

-If you’re asking questions about curriculum, you’re asking questions that relate to long-term course goals or end of year goals.
+If you’re asking questions about curriculum, you’re asking questions that relate to long-term course goals or end-of-year goals.
 No student cares.